Different Surface Finishes on Natural Stone

 Sometimes known as a cushioned edge, this is where the edges of the tiles are rounded to create the look of a well worn flagstone.
 The image below shows the same French Vallangis limestone as above but in fixed widths of 400mm and random lengths on the floor and Vallangis again for the staircase.

 This isn't an exhaustive list by any means.
+The different techniques can often be used in conjunction with each other and to varying degrees.
 The surface finishes available for a particular marble or limestone depend upon the equipment that the quarry has at its disposal although we can sometimes apply a finish at our own workshop.

 If you have a project in mind and would like to discuss the different options or perhaps get some design ideas, please get in touch either by email or phone (my contact details are below).